krzentner/language-world/data/gpt-3.5-turbo/chain_md/hammer-1.md

 To hit the nail with the hammer reliably, the robot should perform the following steps:
     Steps:  1.
-Pick up the hammer by the handle  2.
-Position the hammer above the nail  3.
-Swing the hammer down towards the nail  4.
-Repeat until the nail is fully driven in
+Put the grip of the hammer around the handle of the nail  2.
+Lift the hammer up high  3.
+Move the hammer down quickly to hit the nail
-First, the robot needs to pick up the hammer by the handle, which may involve lining up the gripper with the handle and closing it around the handle.
+    First, put the grip of the hammer around the handle of the nail.
-    - When the robot's gripper is not around the handle and the robot's gripper is above the handle, the robot should drop gripper around hammer handle.
+    - When the hammer's grip is not around the handle of the nail, the robot should put the grip of the hammer around the handle of the nail.
-    Once the robot is holding the hammer, position it above the nail.
+    Lift the hammer up high.
-    - When the robot's gripper is not above the nail, the robot should position the hammer above the nail.
+    - When the robot's gripper is holding the hammer and the hammer is not lifted up high, the robot should lift the hammer up high.
-The robot should then swing the hammer down towards the nail.
+    Move the hammer down quickly to hit the nail.
-    - When the hammer is not swinging towards nail, the robot should swing the hammer towards the nail.
+    - When the robot's gripper is holding the hammer and the hammer is lifted up high, the robot should move the hammer down quickly to hit the nail.
-Finally, repeat the process of swinging the hammer down towards the nail until the nail is fully driven in.